projectacrn/acrn-hypervisor/doc/tutorials/using_hybrid_mode_on_nuc.rst

 .. _using_hybrid_mode_on_nuc:

-Getting Started Guide for ACRN hybrid mode
+Getting Started Guide for ACRN Hybrid Mode
 ##########################################

 ACRN hypervisor supports a hybrid scenario where the User VM (such as Zephyr